dotnet/msbuild/documentation/MSBuild-Server.md

 Server requires to introduce new packet types for IPC.

-`EntryNodeCommand` contains all of the information necessary for a server to run a build.
+`ServerNodeBuildCommand` contains all of the information necessary for a server to run a build.

 | Property name            | Type                         | Description |
 |---|---|---|